 Extensive reading and in-depth study of one or more significant American authors with special attention to their themes, literary techniques and traditions.
-Prerequisites: Eng 201, 271, 281 and 341 or 342 or consent of instructor.
+Prerequisites: Eng 201 or CEng 201 or 202, Eng 271, 341 or 342.

 Eng 451 Senior Seminar in English